OnigiriFest/recipes-api/README.md

 How to start the app:

-First go to index.ts file and modify the database info in the following json object: const conn = await createConnection({
+First go to index.ts file and modify the database info with your credentials in the following json object: const conn = await createConnection({
     type: 'postgres',
     database: 'recipes',